 The documentary reveals that one of the most powerful influences on each of us is the temperature, with the smallest changes affecting us physically and psychologically - without us even being aware of it - when the temperature drops, our appetite increases, our mood alters, our buying habits change and our health suffers in many surprising - and surprisingly precise - ways.

-This March was the coldest in fifty years, leading each of us to demand nearly 20 % more gas and electricity than usual to heat our houses.
+This Coldest March for the UK since 1962, leading each of us to demand nearly 20 % more gas and electricity than usual to heat our houses.
 And when 63 million of us are doing the same thing at the same time the effects multiply.

-It's vital that energy suppliers have accurate weather forecasts to ensure enough electricity and gas is available immediately.
+It's vital that Energy to ensure enough electricity and gas is available immediately.
 The Met Office has one of the most powerful supercomputers in the world, capable of one hundred trillion calculations per second, which tracks temperature and weather data round the clock, providing detailed forecasts for the whole country, down to less than the nearest mile.

 Our swarm behaviour continues when we leave our homes.
 When the temperature drops below 10 °C we use 43 % more fuel just in the first mile of journeys.
 The cold makes the oil thicker; the engine needs a richer mix of fuel and air; and colder air in the tyres reduces their pressure and causes more friction.
-Cold weather motoring adds up to an extra £1.4 billion to our annual fuel costs.
+Road services adds up to an extra £1.4 billion to our annual fuel costs.

 We eat differently when it's cold too.
 Sales of porridge soar - Quaker Oats sell 200 % more than normal, 20 million packets each week.
 Although we all make individual decisions about our breakfast, the overall result is that we act in a very similar way to a swarm.